 - Bedfordshire Pension Fund

 - Cumbria LGPS

 - Durham Pension Fund

 - East Riding Pension Fund

 - Lincolnshire Pension Fund

 - North Yorkshire Pension Fund

-- Northumberland Pension Fund

 - South Yorkshire Pension Fund

 - South Yorkshire Passenger Transport Pension Fund

-- Surrey Pension Fund
+- Surrev Pension Fund

 - Teesside Pension Fund

-- Tyne and Wear Pension Fund
+- Tyne and Wear Pension Fund\

 - Warwickshire Pension Fund

-^{} Regulations relating to the merger of the Northumberland Pension Fund into the Tyne and Wear Pension Fund (two of the above original partners in BCPP) were laid before Parliament on 14 May 2020 and came into force on 3 June with the merger being back dated to 1 April 2020.
+\ Regulations relating to the merger of the Northumberland Pension Fund into the Tyne and Wear Pension Fund (two of the original partners in BCPP) were laid before Parliament on 14th May 2020 and came into force on 3rd June with the merger being back dated to 1st April 2020.
 The merger had been anticipated for some time.